-Our master’s certificate in project management is available online or in class so you can learn in a way and on a schedule that works for you.
-Each course in the certificate program is a part of CityU’s Master of Science in Project Management program, so you can use this program as a stepping stone to a graduate degree.
+Apply credit to a master’s: Each course in the certificate program is a part of CityU’s Master of Science in Project Management, so you can use this certificate as a stepping stone to a graduate degree.

 Introduction to Project Management (3)

-PM 504 Project Planning and Control (3)
+Project Planning and Control (3)

-Effective planning is central to project management success.
+Planning is central to project management along with scope, schedule, and cost.
 This course will examine project scope and schedule development processes based on the Project Management Body of Knowledge (PMBOKÂ® Guide).
-Advanced scheduling development processes will be addressed, enabling the student to create a Work Breakdown Structure and to define and sequence activities into a project schedule.
+Advanced scheduling development processes will be addressed, enabling students to create a work breakdown structure and to define and sequence activities using advanced scheduling techniques.
 Scheduling techniques such as the use of activity calendars and the application of baselines for analyzing schedule performance will be addressed.
 Prerequisite: PM 501

-PM 507 Project Financial Management (3)
+Project Financial Management (3)

 Cost, scope, and schedule are considered the triad of project management.
 This course is a continuation of PM 504 and will focus on the cost leg of that triangle and earned value management.
 Project activity-based financial principles will be presented to support the assignment of resource and cost loaded schedules for performing budget planning and estimating.
 You will learn cost estimating methods, budgeting, performance measurement and controls, as well as various project financial management terms, techniques, and tools and how to apply them in managing the various phases of a typical project.
 Topics will include an introduction to ANSI 748 Earned Value Standards.
 You will resource and cost load the schedule you developed in PM 504 and experiment with methods to deal with changes that affect the successful outcome of your project.
 Prerequisites: PM 501 and PM 504.

-PM 508 Managing Risks: Project and Business (3)
+Managing Risks: Project and Business (3)

-PM 511 Measuring Project Performance for Success (3)
+Measuring Project Performance for Success (3)

 Ensuring project health is a vital concern for all project managers.
 This certification course focuses on the underlying business goals that drive the need for projects.
 The course is designed to help project managers develop and implement a set of performance measures that evaluate and facilitate achievement of goals for the project and the business.
 Students will learn to integrate the historic triple constraint project performance measures (time, budget, and quality) with a larger set of business measures specific to operational and customer needs that together can define a successful project.
 Through this process of measuring performance, students learn how to determine and integrate appropriate performance targets, measures and metrics, then detail the means to collect baseline and actual performance data necessary to measure, analyze, trend and report findings and recommendations to project stakeholders.
 Prerequisites: PM 501.

 Project Integration (3)

 The work of a project manager is continually challenging and situational based upon the broader business context in which a project operates.
 This integration course is conducted using multiple simulations that allow students to apply critical elements of project management in a variety of real-world scenarios and situational contexts.
 Applying knowledge from prior coursework in simulations will build practical understanding and integration of core project management tools and activities.
 In concert with the simulations, students are professionally facilitated through a process of reflective learning about the simulations, the project management discipline, and their planned career.
 The integrative learning summarizes the prior course work while preparing students for the remaining courses in the master's program.
 Upon completion of this course, the student will be eligible for the Graduate Certificate in Project Management and ready to proceed toward higher levels of learning in the MSPM degree program.
 Prerequisites: PM 501, PM 504.